Page 7: - Dominican Republic - Tropical Motorcycle Adventure /w Pics

 Heidi is trying to take over my job as photographer…

-This is the island we photographed back in 95’ We remember saying to each other that we want to live there.
+This is the island we photographed back in 96’ We remember saying to each other that we wanted to live there.

 There are several hotels and B&Bs in Las Galeras now along with a bustling but small village.
-We get out the guidebook to pick out a place for the night.
+We get out the guidebook and look for a place to spend the night.

-I start to setup the camera to take a timed photo when an American, John, offers to take the photo.
+While setting up the camera an American, John, offers to take a photo.

 John and Linda from New York.
 What a nice couple.
-We talk, laugh, tell stories and drink beers.
-What fun.
+We talk, laugh, tell stories and drink beers, what fun.
 We could not believe how much we had in common.
-They were even staying at the hotel we picked, a small B&B just up the road.
+They are even staying at the hotel we picked, a small B&B just up the road.

 What a fabulous place.
-The owner designed and built the B&B. It is a work of art.
+The owner designed and built the B&B, a work of art.
 And, the breakfast is as much as you can eat and drink.
 It is more then I like to pay but well worth it, especially if you consider the breakfast.
 The owners make us feel like we are at home.

 We spend a long morning drinking coffee and chatting with Linda and John.
 We should stay another night but I am anxious to get to Playa Bonita near Las Terrenas.
 We will return and spend more time in Las Galeras and definitely stay here.